 Dr. Daniel J. Drucker is an Endocrinologist and Professor of Medicine in the Division of Endocrinology, Department of Medicine, University of Toronto.
 Dr. Drucker received training in Internal Medicine and Endocrinology from the Johns Hopkins Hospital in Baltimore and the Toronto General Hospital, University of Toronto and completed a research fellowship in Molecular Endocrinology (1984-87) at the Massachusetts General Hospital.
 Dr. Drucker established his own laboratory research program in 1987 in Toronto.
 Google Scholar Profile

 Disclosure: Dr. Drucker maintains this Website and is responsible for Website content.
-Dr. Drucker has served as an advisor or consultant within the past 12 months to Arisaph Pharmaceuticals Inc., Intarcia Therapeutics, Merck Research Laboratories, MedImmune, Novo Nordisk Inc., and Receptos, Inc. Neither Dr. Drucker or his family members hold stock directly or indirectly in any of these companies.
+Dr. Drucker has served as a consultant or speaker within the past 12 months to Altimmune, Amgen, Arrowhead, Boehringer Ingelheim, Kallyope, Merck Research Laboratories, Novo Nordisk Inc., and Pfizer Inc. Neither Dr. Drucker or his family members hold issued stock directly or indirectly in any of these companies.
+DJD holds non-exercised options in Kallyope.
+GLP-2 is the subject of a patent license agreement between Takeda Inc and the University of Toronto, Toronto General Hospital (UHN) and Daniel Drucker.